Ready to welcome visitors safely with the same warm hospitality and tropical bliss of Punta Cana.

 - Passengers who present symptoms or whose test results are positive will be isolated and attended at authorized locations.

 - Airports will have strict sanitary protocols with the measurement of temperature, social distancing, and masks.

-- Please contact your airline regarding any testing required for the return to your port of origin.
+- Please contact your airline regarding any testing or additional requirements for travel to the DominicanRepublic or return to your port of origin.

 Travel Assistance Plan

-- According to the Dominican Republic Ministry of Tourism, as of September 15, all international tourists entering the country by air and staying a hotel will be temporarily granted a travel assistance plan and free travel insurance that includes emergency coverage, telemedicine services, long-stay accommodation, and flight change costs if a visitor becomes ill with covid-19 or requires to be quarantined.
-This insurance will be provided at no cost to the visitor until December 2020, covered 100% by the Dominican Republic.
+- According to the Dominican Republic Ministry of Tourism, as of September 15, all international tourists entering the country by air and staying a hotel will be temporarily granted a travel assistance plan and free travel insurance that includes emergency coverage, and a range of medical services as well as lodging for prolonged stays.
+This insurance will be provided at no cost to visitors arriving on or before April 30, 2021, and will be 100% paid for by the Dominican government.
 For more information and assistance please call Seguros Reservas Assistance Line by dialing +1 809 476 3232 so that a representative can determine the appropriate course of action on a case by case basis.
-For additional details regarding what is and is not covered by the policy, click HERE.
+For additional details regarding what is and is not covered by the policy, click here.

 The Punta Cana International Airport is scheduled to receive 143 flights per week from November 1 to January 2, 2021, from 25 airlines and from more than 20 cities around the world, mainly from the United States and Canada.

 According to statistics from the terminal, to date, they have on the agenda to receive nine daily flights (63 flights a week), and additionally, there are 80 weekly flights scheduled.

 The number of flights could have an increase of up to more than 20% from mid-November and December, as some airlines have announced that they will increase the frequency of weekly or daily flights.

 ... read more